aiven/aiven-docs/docs/products/kafka/howto/claim-topic.md

 limited: true
 ---

 To take ownership of a topic that your group does not currently own, you can submit a claim request.
-Once the request is sent, the current owner can either approve or decline it.
+Once you send the request, the current owner can approve or decline it.

 ## Prerequisites